 Being a Filipino, we are required to apply for a Schengen visa in European countries before traveling.
 And this normally entails a rigorous process and requires a lot of planning, time and money.
 This is the reason why I was so stressed out for months before my Euro trip.
 But setting foot to Europe and having visited my dream destinations, it was all worth it!
-So don’t let the application process deter your dream of going to Europe.
+Don’t let the application process deter your dream of going to Europe.
 So here’s a guide on how to apply Schengen visa for Filipinos.

 In this article, we’ll discuss the process on how to apply for a Schengen visa through German Embassy.

 Please note that this post specifically covers the process for Schengen visa application in German embassy and for Filipino citizens.

 What is Schengen Visa?

 It is a tourist visa issued for traveling within Schengen area.
 Schengen area comprised of 26 countries in Europe and through Schengen agreement, they abolished common border controls within the zone which basically means you only need one visa even if you’re planning to visit several countries within Schengen.

 This visa allows us to stay in Schengen zone up to 90 days within 6 months period.

 Note: I thought that embassy automatically gives you 90 days of entry!
 So please don’t make the same mistake I did.
 Make sure to apply the correct number of days when applying a tourist visa.